Innovation and Strategic Network Formation: Model

 \subsection{Basic Setup}

+The model includes two key concepts: ideas and technologies.
+Ideas are the components in technologies, and each technology combines several ideas.
+Firms will obtain profits from selling new technologies, and must acquire ideas to produce these technologies.

 There are $n>1$ firms $1,\hdots,n$.
-Each firm $i$ can potentially discover a distinct \textbf{idea}, also denoted by $i$.\footnote{The model will extended in Appendix~\ref{sec:size} to allow firms to potentially discover multiple ideas.} We let $I \subset \{1,\hdots,n\}$ be the set of ideas that are discovered.
+Each firm $i$ can potentially discover a distinct \textbf{idea}, also denoted by $i$.
+We assume each firm can discover a single idea for simplicity, and Appendix~\ref{sec:size} allows firms to potentially discover multiple ideas.
+We let $I \subset \{1,\hdots,n\}$ be the set of ideas that are discovered.

 Each firm $i$ chooses a probability $p_i \in [0,1)$ of discovering this idea and pays investment cost $c(p_i)$.
 We will assume that $c$ is continuously differentiable, increasing, and convex with $c(0)=0$ and $\lim_{p \rightarrow 1^-} c(p)=\infty$.
 The realizations of discoveries are independent.